 SaaS does not require any installations or downloads in your existing computing infrastructure.
 This eliminates the need for installing applications on each of your computers with the maintenance and support taken over by the vendor.
-Some known example of SaaS includes Google G Suite, Microsoft Office 365, Dropbox etc.
+Some known examples of SaaS include Google G Suite, Microsoft Office 365, Dropbox, etc.

 IaaS or Infrastructure as a Service is basically a virtual provision of computing resources over the cloud.
 An IaaS cloud provider can give you the entire range of computing infrastructures such as storage, servers, networking hardware alongside maintenance and support.

 Businesses can opt for computing resources of their requirement without the need to install hardware on their premises.
 Amazon Web Services, Microsoft Azure, and Google Compute Engine are some of the leading IaaS cloud service providers.

 Platform as a Service or PaaS is essentially a cloud base where you can develop, test, and organize the different applications for your business.
 Implementing PaaS simplifies the process of enterprise software development.
 The virtual runtime environment provided by PaaS gives a favorable space for developing and testing applications.

 The entire resources offered in the form of servers, storage, and networking are manageable either by the company or a platform provider.
 Google App Engine and AWS Elastic Beanstalk are two typical examples of PaaS.
 PaaS is also subscription-based and gives you flexible pricing options depending on your business requirements.

 Adopting Cloud – Choosing Between SaaS, IaaS, and PaaS